bartoszgebarowski/Chrome-rock-band/README.md

 Actual:

-The website works as expected and the form is not being submitted
+The website works as expected, and the form is not being submitted

 _Scenario 5: Incorrect format of email input_